satalites/CS35L-Final-Project/README.md

 - HTML
 - CSS
 - JavaScript
-- React
+- React as the main framework
-- react-router-dom
+- react-router-dom for routing between pages within the site

  Backend/Services:

-- Firebase
+- Firebase for application database and database management
 - universal-cookie for session management

 These tools were selected for their ability to support real-time, full-stack development in a streamlined and scalable way.

 ---